rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="./figures/RPi_with_GPS.jpg" alt="Drawing" style="width: 400px;"/></center>

-This daemon synchronizes the Raspberry Pi 2 system clock to a Pulse-Per-Second (PPS) source such as the PPS available from a GPS module.
+This daemon synchronizes the Raspberry Pi 2 system clock to a Pulse-Per-Second (PPS) source such as the PPS available from a GPS module with a precision of 1 micosecond and an accuracy of 5 microseconds by design.

-To get the best possible performance, pps-client provides time corrections every second, clock frequency offset corrections every minute and removes jitter.
-This keeps the system clock continuously synchronized to the PPS source with a precision of 1 microsecond and a timekeeping accuracy of 5 microseconds by design.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->